 Ski Conditions App/Web

 The Ski Conditions App/Web is a project that aims to inform users of the current ski conditions.
-Some of the main features are real-time ski condition reports, weather reports, and natural snow depth reports.
+Some of the main features are real-time ski condition reports, weather reports, and snow depth reports.

 The Problem